Skip to content

 1. Download the appropriate binary for your platform from the latest release

-2. macOS: Open the .dmg and drag Claudette to your Applications folder
+2. macOS: Open the .dmg and drag Claudette to your Applications folder (or use the Homebrew cask above)

 4. Windows: Extract the .zip archive and run claudette.exe